 Stop/Start VMs during off-hours

-Take advantage of a cost-saving tool originally developed for Microsoft internal use, and now made available on the Azure Marketplace.
+Take advantage of a cost-saving tool originally developed for Microsoft internal use and now made available on the Azure Marketplace.
 With the Start/Stop VMs during off-hours solution, you can save money by making sure your virtual machines (VMs) are off when not being used.
-Leveraging this low-cost, serverless service helps optimize your Azure costs, while automating time-consuming tasks.
+Leveraging this low-cost, serverless service helps optimise your Azure costs, while automating time-consuming tasks.

 Course: Building an IT Certification Study Lab

-If you’ve already watched the Mastering Microsoft Certification Exam Prep course, take the next step and explore the theory and practice of how to build an IT certification test lab environment as part of the preparation for Microsoft Certification exams.
+If you have already watched the Mastering Microsoft Certification Exam Prep course, take the next step and explore the theory and practice of how to build an IT certification test lab environment as part of the preparation for Microsoft Certification exams.
 Learn to build the practice lab and assemble its building blocks, including host computer and evaluation software.
-The course takes you through the steps to make it easy to reuse the lab environment, and you’ll find out how to build the entire practice lab in the cloud or in a hybrid environment.
+The course takes you through the steps to make it easy to reuse the lab environment and you will find out how to build the entire practice lab in the cloud or in a hybrid environment.
 View the course.

 Case study: Cloud security at Microsoft

 Security in a virtual environment is significantly different than in an on-premises datacenter.
-See how Microsoft handled the transition to the cloud, and some DevOps best practices we've adopted for cloud security.
+See how Microsoft handled the transition to the cloud and some DevOps best practices we have adopted for cloud security.
 Watch now.